 MakeMKV

-👍Pros of MakeMKV
+👍 Pros of MakeMKV

-👎Cons of MakeMKV
+👎 Cons of MakeMKV

 HandBrake

-👍Pros of HandBrake
+👍 Pros of HandBrake

-👎Cons of HandBrake
+👎 Cons of HandBrake

 HandBrake vs MakeMKV: Comparison

-To make the differences between HandBrake vs MakeMKV easier to see, we compared them feature by feature across five aspects: input/output formats, output quality, output file size, ripping speed, and additional features.
+To make the differences between HandBrake vs MakeMKV easier to see, I compared them feature by feature across five aspects: input/output formats, output quality, output file size, ripping speed, and additional features.
 Choose the tool according to the point you care about most.

 MakeMKV vs HandBrake: Supported Formats